Dener-Fernandes/shortener-url/README.md

    - `https://github.com/Dener-Fernandes/shortener-url`.

-2. Install dependencies:
+2. Install dependencies (do this step only if you are going to run the application manually):

    - `npm install`.

-3. Add environment variables:
+3. Add environment variables (do this step only if you are going to run the application manually):

    - Create a `.env` file following the format of the `.env.example` file.
 Add the information according to the variable names.